franmajka/Proxet-Tournament.2021.JS/README.md

 # Proxet tournament 2021 (JS)
 ## Briefing
-You are a part of a developer team who is tasked with making an online game about battles between teams of fighter vehicles.
+You are a part of a developer team who is tasked with making an online game about battles between teams of fighting vehicles.
-Your today's task is to implement an algorithm for automatic matchmaking - compiling teams for an online battle.
+Your  task today is to implement an algorithm for automatic matchmaking - compiling teams for an online battle.
-You need to select 9 players for each of two opposing teams with the longest waiting time in lobby, and each team should contain 3 vehicles of each of 3 possible vehicle types.
+You need to select 9 players for each of two opposing teams with the longest waiting time in the lobby, and each team should contain 3 vehicles of each of 3 possible vehicle types.

 ## Technical task
 ### Team generator